-Things can get a little crazy when you are dealing with crypto.
+Things can get a little loco when you are dealing with crypto.
 We saw how you can stake the OSMO that is in a liquidity pool.

 This is what interfluid staking does.
 Interfluid staking is staking as a service.

-And say that my the liquidity pool contains 5 OSMO and 10 AKT.
+And say that my liquidity pool contains 5 OSMO and 10 AKT.

 Osmosis can talk to Akash via Cosmo’s Inter-Blockcain Communication (IBC) protocol.

 It can say, “Hey dude, there is 10 AKT here on Osmosis.
 Do you want to use it on Akash’s PoS mechanism? “.

 In order for this to work Akash needs to agree to replace their staking module with the one built by Osmosis.